Ayers Rock, Australia

 Helicopter Flights

-Helicopter scenic flights offer aerial views of Uluru, Kata Tjuta, and the wider desert landscape.
-Flights range from short overflights to longer circuits covering both rock formations.
-Aircraft do not fly directly over Uluru out of respect for the Anangu.
+Scenic helicopter flights offer aerial views of Uluru, Kata Tjuta, and the wider desert landscape.
+Aircraft do not fly directly over Uluru at the request of the Anangu.

 Practical Information